m-language/m/docs/tutorial/definitions.rst

 ======================

-M's definitions are designed in such a way that two definitions in two different files are equivalent to the same two definitions in the same file.
+M's definitions are designed in such a way that two definitions in two different files are equivalent to two definitions in the same file.
 In other words, it does not matter where the definitions are stored as long as the M compiler can find them.

 By default, the M compiler looks in the current directory for definitions.
-This is semantically equivalent to combining every file in your project into one file, though optimizations are in place to avoid compiling unused files.
-This functionality also extends to the REPL.
+This is semantically equivalent to combining every file in your project into one file, though optimizations are in place to avoid compiling unused definitions.